aryadipanegara/masjid-info/README.md

 👉 **Responsive Design**: The interface adapts to all devices for a seamless user experience.

 👉 **Photo Galleries**: View photo collections of each mosque with a clean and accessible layout.

+👉 **Saved Mosques**: Users can now save their liked and bookmarked mosques, with a dedicated tabbed interface for easy access.

 ## <a name="quick-start">🤸 Quick Start</a>